Emerging infectious disease: Contributing factors

 Their classification serves as a basis for many others.
 The following table gives examples for different factors:

+Zoonotic diseases

+Zoonotic diseases, originating from animal sources, pose a significant threat to human health.
+Proximity to wildlife, and climate change have created favorable conditions for the transmission of zoonotic diseases, leading to outbreaks such as Zika, Ebola, and COVID-19.
+Up to 75% of emerging infectious diseases are zoonotic, originating from viruses and other pathogens that are transmitted from animals to humans.
+Understanding the mechanisms of transmission, the role of wildlife trade, and the importance of surveillance and early detection is crucial for mitigating the impact of zoonotic diseases on human health.
+Surveillance efforts involving wastewater have been identified as valuable tools for detecting early warning signs of disease emergence and providing timely interventions.

 List

 NIAID list of Biodefense and Emerging Infectious Diseases

 The U.S. National Institute of Allergy and Infectious Diseases (NIAID) maintains a list of Biodefense and Emerging Infectious Diseases.
 The list is categorized by biodefense risk, which is mostly based on biological warfare and bioterrorism considerations.
 As of 2004, it recognized the following emerging and re-emerging diseases.